Strong leaders stick to the plan; wise leaders have a Plan B

 At PLSG, our team is always bought into the details and fully understands and is committed to keeping our eyes on the prize.
 And, when we have been “punched in the mouth” in the past, we all kept in stride with alternate approaches to stay on track and achieve our long-term mission.

-John W. Manzetti is the executive chairman of the Pittsburgh Life Sciences Greenhouse.
+John W. Manzetti is the managing director of the Manzetti Group LLC, and executive chairman of the Pittsburgh Life Sciences Greenhouse.
 As President and CEO of the PLSG from 2006 to 2016, John and his team assisted 455 companies, investing $22 million into 80 companies, which leveraged $1.5 billion of additional capital into the region.
 These companies brought over 134 products to market.
 He is also the founder and managing director of Accelerator Fund LLC, an early-stage, for-profit venture capital fund focused on high-impact investments in life sciences and health care.